THOMASELOVE/500-classes-2024/project/proposal2.md

 *"Control"* | Telemedicine encounter (1165 subjects)
 *Covariates* | *Patient* information: age, sex, insurance, distance from hospital in miles (**calculated from zipcodes? how do you have this if data are de-identified?**), race, language (**will you have meaningful variation?**) <br /> *Encounter* information: new/recurring visit, appointment scheduled time, duration of patient visit, diagnosis code (**ICD-10?
 Won't there be multiple codes?**) <br /> *Provider* information: type (nurse, physician, PA), clinician gender (M/F), experience (**via GradYear?**) specialty (**2 categories?**) and clinic ID (unique for each of 80 clinicians - this is **not** something you'll include in a propensity score.) **The thing that is definitely missing is any sense of how the provider feels about technology.**
 *Data Source* | A little vague.
 These are data from some EHR in the Western US on about 80 care providers (**not all physicians**) in a Department of Cardiology over a one-month period (February 2021.)
 *Also...* | This wasn't actually the time for the Project Update.
 That comes on April 2.
-I'm grateful for the effort, though.
-Don't create fake null and alternative hypotheses - you're estimating an effect size here.
+I'm grateful for the effort, though. **Don't create null and alternative hypotheses - you're estimating an effect size here, and that should be the focus**.

 [Back to Top](#table-of-contents)